When I first bought my chest freezer to convert to a keezer, the biggest and most overwhelming problem I had was the temperature control.

-I was recommended the stc1000 and it was a no brainer because it only cost $20 dollars online.
-All you have to do is, re-wire the chest freezer.
-Here is the problem, I’m not an electrician and the thought of wiring electronics and using a diagram just scares me.
+I was recommended the stc1000 and it was a no-brainer because it only cost $20 dollars online, however all you have to do is, re-wire the chest freezer.
+Here is the problem, I’m not an electrician, and the thought of wiring electronics and using a diagram just scares me.
 So I never used it, It’s still in the box.

 For about a year I would just manually turn the keezer on and off.
 Sometimes forgetting and then I would have frozen beer!

 One day I said, I’m going to do this, I’m going to wire this into the chest freezer.

 I got online to do some research and that’s when I found the answer to my problems, a temperature controller you don’t have to wire into the keezer!

 A controller you don’t have to wire anything to!

 What is the best temperature controller for a keezer?

 The Inkbird ITC-308 Digital Temperature Controller is the best digital thermostat for your keezer.
 It is affordable and accurate.

 After a couple of years of not having temperature controlled beer, I finally found exactly what I was looking for.
 This controller is hands down the best option for people who don’t know how to re-wire electronics.